jimchen1551/MPCS/Computer Science/Algorithms/Dynamic programming.md

 2. if the answer exists, use it
 3. else, compute the answer and store it

-## Running time
+## Analysis
-- depending on the product of:
+- running time depends on the product of:
   1. the number of subproblems overall
   2. how many choices to look at for each subproblem